parthks/fundars/README.md

 # Permissionless Ecosystem Funding Project

 Welcome to the Permissionless Ecosystem Funding Project!
 This README provides an overview of the project, its features, and future plans.
 Our current platform is a POC to show how AoETH rewards can be used in the AO ecosystem.
+For this we have created a **Test AoETh token (tAoETH)** to demonstrate and enable permissionless ecosystem funding for projects to integrate into.

 ## Introduction

 Our project aims to create a permissionless ecosystem where users can discover new projects and help them grow their communities.
 By leveraging AO rewards and the ability to stake AoETH, users can actively participate in the development and success of these projects.
+Since AoETH is not currently live, we have created tAoETH that simulates the AoETH token.

 ## Key Features